-13 NONCLINICAL TOXICOLOGY
+NONCLINICAL TOXICOLOGY

-13.1 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Carcinogenicity studies have not been performed with iron sucrose.
+13.1 Carcinogenesis, Mutagenesis, Impairment of Fertility Carcinogenicity studies have not been performed with iron sucrose had no effect on fertility and reproductive function of male and female rats 14 CLINICAL STUDIES

 Iron sucrose was not mutagenic in vitro in the bacterial reverse mutation assay (Ames test) or the mouse lymphoma assay.
 Iron sucrose was not clastogenic in the in vitro chromosome aberration assay using human lymphocytes or in the in vivo mouse micronucleus assay.